alevchuk/minibank/README.md

     * Failed SSD drive
     * Temporary connection failure to SSD drive

+## About

+Minibank is a HOWTO for building a Lighthing Netwrok node from scratch.
+Limited set of features:
+* Components are built from source code
+* Mirror Raid with 2 exteranl storage devices
+* Development environment (CLI only)
+* Monitoring

+Comparison to alternatives, it the order of difficulty of use:
+1. Minibank - for technically advanced users, aims to increase security by limiting surface area (less add-ons)
+2. RaspiBlitz - for technically interested / "geeky" users, building projects, trying stuff out, tinkering
+3. RoninDojo - **no lightning**, for privacy focused users, maximally focused on Samourai Wallet's Dojo
+4. nodl - for less technical users that still want improved security, e.g. merchants
+5. nodl DOJO - for privacy focused users, Lightning lnd is available as a 1-click install
+6. mynode - for non-technical users, works out of the box, web interface prioritized

 ## Hardware

 ### Model 4 :: Node at Home